-What if there was a way to minimize the bar chart and just have the raw project data visible?
+What if there were a way to minimize the bar chart and only display raw project data?
 You can!
 It’s called a sheet view, and while not all Gantt chart software has this option, ProjectManager offers the sheet view along with its already dynamic Gantt chart.
-The sheet view gives you everything you’d want from a Gantt, including assigning tasks to your team, linking dependencies, setting milestones.
+The sheet view gives you everything you’d want from a Gantt, including assigning tasks to your team, linking dependencies and setting milestones.

-One of the features that make the sheet better than all the lightweight Gantt software out there is that you get the best of both worlds.
-You can view more columns and customize those columns to better suit your project.
-Then, you can select which of the columns you want to see represented on the Gantt view.
+One of the features that make the sheet better than all of the lightweight Gantt software out there is that you get the best of both worlds.
+You can view and customize more columns to better suit your project.
+Then, you can select the columns you want to see represented on the Gantt view.

-You can toggle between the sheet and Gantt view as you need to.
-The data is the same on both.
-If you update one, the other is instantly synced up with it.
-Our sheet and Gantt view also have more functionality than other Gantt software.
+Toggle between the sheet and Gantt view as you need to as the data remains the same.
+If you update one, the other instantly syncs.
+Our sheet and Gantt views also have more functionality than other Gantt software.
 For example, you can filter the critical path without having to do any timely calculations on your calculator.
-Once you’ve settled on a schedule, set a baseline.
-This saves your plan and lets you compare it to your actual progress to keep you from falling off track.
+Once you’ve settled on a schedule, set a baseline to save your plan and compare it to your actual progress to keep you from falling off track.

 2. Kanban Boards

-While typically useful for different projects than the traditional Gantt chart is, kanban boards are gaining popularity, especially as they go digital and add functionality to project management software.
-The board view in ProjectManager follows the classic kanban design featuring cards that represent tasks on a board that is broken up into columns that stand in for the different phases of your production cycle.
+While typically useful for different projects than the traditional Gantt chart, kanban boards are gaining popularity, especially as they go digital and add functionality to project management software.
+The board view in ProjectManager follows the classic kanban design featuring cards that represent tasks on a board that’s broken up into columns that represent the different phases of your production cycle.

-Managers can use the Gantt view to build out a project, and all that data is carried over to card on the board, including the description, priority, tags, deadlines, subtasks, etc. The columns are completely customizable to reflect your production cycle.
-Now the manager will have a visual of the workflow.
+Managers can use the Gantt view to build a project.
+From there, all of the data is carried over to the card on the board, including the description, priority, tags, deadlines, subtasks, etc. The columns are completely customizable to reflect your production cycle, allowing the manager to have a visual of the workflow.
 They can monitor progress without micromanaging.
 If they see the potential for a block down the pipeline, the manager can reallocate resources quickly to keep the team working without costly interruptions.

 Teams tend to gravitate towards the board view.
 It allows them to manage their backlog and then plan together for sprints when they’re ready to execute them.
 They move the cards from column to column, can collaborate by commenting on the card then get an email and in-app notifications, whenever there’s an update to the task or someone, tags them in the comments.
 Just like any of the other views on our software, any updates are instantly synced up with the other tools.
 Everyone is always working on the same current data, whether that’s on the list view, kanban or Gantt.